Big Tech Cracks Into White House Easter Egg Roll With Pricy Sponsorships: Reports

-According to multiple reports, Elon Musk's Meta, YouTube, Amazon, and other tech companies entered high-dollar partnerships for possible branding opportunities.
+According to multiple reports, Elon Musk's X, YouTube, Amazon, and other tech companies entered high-dollar partnerships for possible branding opportunities.

 Traditionally, the event is privately funded.
 This year, CNN reported that some sponsors were ponying up between $75,000 and $200,000.